 Gifu Castle 岐阜城

-Gifu Castle (Tel: 058 263 4853) is located in Gifu Park, on the top of the 300m-high Mount Kinka and was formerly known as Inabayama Castle.
-The castle was originally built in the 13th century.
+Gifu Castle (Tel: 058 263 4853) is located in Gifu Park in Gifu city, on the top of the 300m-high Mount Kinka and was formerly known as Inabayama Castle.
+Gifu Castle was originally built in the 13th century.

-During the Warring States Period (Sengoku Jidai) the castle became the residence of Dosan Saito (1494-1556), a ruthless adventurer, who rose from prosperous merchant to become the dominant warlord of the region.
+During the Warring States Period (Sengoku Jidai) Gifu Castle became the residence of Dosan Saito (1494-1556), a ruthless adventurer, who rose from prosperous merchant to become the dominant warlord of the region.
 Dosan was killed in a coup d'etat by his son Saito Yoshitatsu at the Battle of Nagaragawa.

 Gifu Castle, however, is chiefly associated with the life of local Japanese strongman Oda Nobunaga (1534-1582), who captured the castle from Dosan's grandson, Saito Tatsuoki, strengthened the castle's walls and changed the name of the castle from Inabayama Castle to Gifu Castle.

 Nobunaga subsequently moved his base of operations from Kiyosu Castle, which is nearer to present-day Nagoya, to the more easily defendable Gifu Castle and supposedly built his palace at the foot of Mt Kinka.